UX-Wizards/wizards-wiki/content/en/volunteer-openings.md

 **Looking for:** 1-2 people \
 **Contact:** Laura Williams

 Need someone to add fun emotes to our Slack!
-I’d give you admin privileges and you can go at it.
+I’d give you admin privileges, and you can go at it.
 Would be discussing if we need to drop any or update some.

 ### Event: Book Club